MC Hammer: Additional business ventures

-In 1991, M.C.
-Hammer established Oaktown Stable that would eventually have nineteen Thoroughbred racehorses.
+In 1991, Hammer established Oaktown Stable that would eventually have nineteen Thoroughbred racehorses.
 That year, his outstanding filly Lite Light won several Grade I stakes races including the prestigious Kentucky Oaks.
 His D. Wayne Lukas-trained colt Dance Floor won the Grade II Kentucky Jockey Club Stakes and the Breeders' Futurity Stakes in 1991, then the following year won the Fountain of Youth Stakes and finished 3rd in the 1992 Kentucky Derby.
 He continues to attend shows as well as many sporting events alongside celebrities.

-In the late 1990s into the early 2000s, along with a new clothing line called J Slick, Hammer began creating and working on M.C.
-Hammer USA, an interactive online portal.
+In the late 1990s into the early 2000s, along with a new clothing line called J Slick, Hammer began creating and working on MC Hammer USA, an interactive online portal.

 In 2002, Hammer signed a book contract with publishing company Simon & Schuster which called for a release the following year.
 However, a manuscript for an inspirational book called Enemies of the Father: Messages from the Heart on Being a Family Man (addressing the situation of African American men), for which Hammer received advance money to write, was never submitted in 2003.
 This resulted in Hammer being sued by the book company over claims that he never finished the book as promised.
 The company's March 2009 lawsuit sought return of the US$61,000 advance given to Hammer for the unwritten book about fatherhood.

 Hammer was a popular web mogul and activist, becoming involved in several Internet projects (including TechCrunch40 conferences).
 In 2007, Hammer was co-founder and chief strategy officer of Menlo Park-based (Silicon Valley) DanceJam.com along with Geoffrey Arone.
 The community site (valued at $4.5 million) was exclusively dedicated to dancing video competitions, techniques and styles which Hammer sometimes judged or rated.
-After receiving $4.5 million in total equity funding, the site closed on January 1, 2011.